KeychainMDIP/demos/dex-demo/client/README.md

 2. Serve those files from your hosting solution.

 ### Running with the Server
-If you set the environment variable `AD_SERVE_CLIENT=true` in the server’s .env, and then build this client (`npm run build`), the server can serve these static files.
-Access the app at the server's URL (e.g. `http://localhost:3000`).
+If you set the environment variable `DEX_SERVE_CLIENT=true` in the server’s .env, and then build this client (`npm run build`), the server can serve these static files.
+Access the app at the server's URL (e.g. `http://localhost:3009`).